yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 falselink"><script> bad_code(); </script><a href="pipo
 </code>

-Type safety is not magic, but it will help a lot resolving these issues.

 ## Widgets

-Yesod widget are different from just JavaScript widget.
+Yesod's widgets are different from javascript widget.
-In yesod widget are a set of small parts of a web application.
+For yesod, widgets are sets of small parts of a web application.
-A bit of CSS, a bit of HTML and a bit of JS for example.
 If you want to use many widgets in a same page yesod do the work.
-Some examples of widgets are:
+Some examples of widget are:

 - the footer of a webpage,
 - the header of a webpage with a menu,